gangelo/deco_lite/README.md

 _Deco_ is a little gem that allows you to use the provided `DecoLite::Model` class (`include ActiveModel::Model`) to create Decorator classes which can be instantiated and used.
 Inherit from `DecoLite::Model` to create your own unique classes with custom functionality.
 A `DecoLite::Model` includes `ActiveModel::Model`, so validation can be applied using [ActiveModel validation helpers](https://api.rubyonrails.org/v6.1.3/classes/ActiveModel/Validations/HelperMethods.html) you are familiar with; or, you can roll your own - just like any other ActiveModel.

 A `DecoLite::Model` will allow you to consume a Ruby Hash that you supply via the initializer (`DecoLite::Model#new`) or via the `DecoLite::Model#load!` method.
 Your supplied Ruby Hashes are used to create `attr_accessor` attributes (_"fields"_) on the model.
 Each attribute created, is then assigned its value from the Hash loaded.
+Any number of hashes can be consumed using the `DecoLite::Model#load!` method.

 `attr_accessor` names created are _mangled_ to include namespacing.
 This creates unique attribute names for nested Hashes that may include non-unique keys.
 For example: